gglanzani/blog.lanzani.nl/content/posts/2026-09-04-internal-dns-with-caddy-and-docker.md

     external: true
 ```

 This is all you need to access the service through https://adguard.lan.

 However, you need to trust local certificates (my [post] about it is the most popular of my blog) if you don't want to be bothered by safety warnings.
 Every.
 Single.
 Time.

-Some time ago, however, I read that's possible to issue real https certificates with [Let's Encrypt](https://letsencrypt.org/) even for internal services (like adguard, that I do not expose on the internet).
+Some time ago, however, I read that's possible to issue real HTTPS certificates with [Let's Encrypt](https://letsencrypt.org/) even if the docker container is not reachable from for the internet.

 How?